Frittata with Ham and Asparagus

 This Frittata with Ham and Asparagus is the perfect Spring meal!
-Ready in just 20 minutes, chocked full of 23 grams of protein, naturally gluten-free, primal and super kid friendly.
+Ready in just 20 minutes and full of 23 grams of protein.
 AND you can eat it for breakfast, lunch or dinner.
 See, like I said… perfection!

 I originally shared this recipe on April 5, 2012.
 I have updated the images and some of the text today.